 Can you really wear wool every day?

-Before meeting my wool-fabric-loving husband, I had thought wool as a think and chunky fabric made for wintertime wear.
+Before meeting my wool-fabric-loving husband, I had thought of wool as a thick and chunky fabric made for wintertime wear.
 Something hot and itchy that you wouldn’t wear on your skin.
 While wool is an excellent fabric for cold weather garments and outwear, it’s versatile enough to be worn in the summer too.

 Wool is comfortable and sustainable